aewallwi/calamity/README.md

 # CALAMITY -- A Radio Interferometer Calibration Tool that Requires No Redundancy and Minimal Prior Knowledge on Foregrounds and Beams

 ## Summary
 CALibration AMITY (CALAMITY) is a frequency regulated self-cal strategy that simultaneously fits for calibration solutions with foregrounds that are described by a well understood / behaved set of  basis vectors.
 Examples of basis sets that do not incorporate inter-baseline correlations are DPSS vectors and DFT vectors.
-CALAMITY can also handle fitting modes with inter-baseline correlations to reduce sample variance and potentially recover modes inside of the wedge.

 CALAMITY: increasing the amity between fluctuations in the 21cm field and radio interferometry.